 If you are using a daypack then you can use the adjustable side straps.
 Look for a backpack that has side straps and loops.
 You can easily latch the trekking pole onto these and tighten the straps.

 Additional tips on packing poles:

-- You’re more likely to lose your trekking poles while travelling if you carry them separately.
-Whether you are travelling by road, train or flight, make sure your trekking pole is packed with the rest of your luggage.
+– You’re more likely to lose your trekking poles while travelling if you carry them separately.
+Whether you are travelling by road, train or flight, make sure your they are packed with the rest of your luggage.
 You don’t want to lose a pole before you set foot in the mountains.

-- Most airlines don’t allow trekking poles in cabin baggage.
+– Most airlines don’t allow them in cabin baggage.
 So, make sure to check it in along with your backpack.
 For this, placing them inside your backpack is safest.

 – When you are travelling by train too, keep them inside the backpack, so that it stays safe from getting damaged or stolen.

 If you are not a frequent trekker, you can rent trekking poles from Indiahikes.
 This will save you from the trouble of packing your pole as you can collect it directly from the basecamp.